 Estée Lauder is not cruelty-free.
 They may test on animals, either themselves, through their suppliers, or through a third party.
 Brands who fall under this category could also be selling products where animal testing is required by law.

 “The Estée Lauder Companies does not test on animals and we never ask others to do so on our behalf.
 If a regulatory body demands it for its safety or regulatory assessment, an exception can be made.
 Our consumers can be certain that we are committed to producing only the highest quality beauty products which meet our exacting efficacy, safety and ethical standards.”

 Estée Lauder is not owned by a parent company that tests on animals.

-Yes, Estée Lauder is available for sale in stores in mainland China.
-This means that their products were likely tested on animals in mainland China.
+Yes, Estée Lauder is available for sale in countries with mandatory animal testing.
+This means that their products were likely tested on animals.

 No, Estée Lauder is not certified by any organizations.

 Estée Lauder might offer some vegan products, however because this company is not cruelty-free, we recommend avoiding any products they offer even if they are vegan.

 Most brands don't publicly display their full animal testing policies.
 We contact brands directly with our questions in order to get their complete policy.
 If any brand states that they, their suppliers, or any third party test on animals, the brand is listed as "not cruelty-free."